Marine Engineers' Beneficial Association: History

 The first gathering of the Buffalo Association of Engineers in 1854 an essential role model for the unionization of MEBA.
-The Buffalo Association of Engineers implemented the topics of discussion such as wage which helped them fight wage cuts until they dismembered the association.
+The Buffalo Association of Engineers implemented the topics of discussion such as wage, which helped them fight wage cuts until they dismembered the association.
 When wages started to be cut again, cities such as Cleveland, Chicago, and Detroit took after the Buffalo association and created organizations of their own.
 Individually, these city-wide associations were merely effective, therefore this brought on the idea to unite the one-city associations as a national movement.
 The Buffalo Association of Engineers began corresponding with other marine engineer associations around the country.
 In February 1875, the leaders of five steamship unions out of Buffalo, New York, Cleveland, Ohio, Detroit, Michigan, Chicago, Illinois, and Baltimore, Maryland, convened in Cleveland, Ohio, to join together.
 This organization called itself the National Marine Engineers Association and chose Garret Douw of Buffalo as its president.
 (The word Beneficial was not added until 1883.)

+After Marine Engineers' Beneficial Association's formation, the union lobbied Washington legislators to pass bills in 1884 and 1896 that would make it law for all American vessels to possess only American officers and to grant the ability for marine engineers to attain licenses, respectably.

+20th Century

+During World War I, the need for more engineers called for the US government to quickly train marine engineers.
+However, after the war, such practices continued, and on January 20, 1919, the Marine Engineers' Beneficial Association agreed to petition the use of "30 day engineers", believing there are enough resources to properly train the next generation of merchant marines.

+On January 9, 1919 MEBA Union Local No. 33 participated in the 1919 New York City Harbor Strike, as one of six unions that made up the Marine Workers Affiliation of the Port of New York, shutting down the port for weeks.